osrm/monorepo/ethereum/circuits/lib/src/merkle_patricia_proofs/README.md

 )
 ```

 **verify_merkle_proof** doesn't return a boolean value but rather succeeds or fails depending on the correctness of given arguments.
-It takes four parameteres described below:
+It takes four parameters described below:

 ### Key